MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/fa-how-setup-maintenance.md

 2. Fill in the **Maintenance Expense Account** field for each posting group.

 > [!NOTE]
 >   To define that maintenance costs are allocated to departments or projects, set up an allocation keys.
-For more information, see [How to: Set Up General Fixed Assets Features](fa-how-setup-general.md).
+For more information, see [Set Up General Fixed Assets Features](fa-how-setup-general.md).

 ## <a name="see-also"></a>See Also
 [Setting Up Fixed Assets](fa-setup.md)